Attiq178/seatingArrangementSystem/README.md

 # seatingArrangementSystem
 Starting project on Seating Arrangement System.
-The algorithm under process.
+The algorithm is almost done.
-We are working on it.
+We are working on project